-- Students will learn about topics addressed by engineers and architects in their respective fields involving implementation of the science and technology of sustainable energy solutions (13.8.4b). - Econology of sustainable energy solutions (13.8-46).
-Students will become familiar with green technological trends and resource management practices that are compatible with our current society and environmental circumstances (13.8-4c). - Students will analyze current and local examples of resource use and technology use as applied within a zero energy house (13.8.4d). - Students will be capable of analyzing and describing processes and effects of current behindingly in the field of energy conservation (13.8.5b) Students will understand some impacts that current house systems have on our environment and develop a more clear conception of what is currently being done and what can possibly be done in the future relation to rgy" house to in and energy. tors, and ind in hopes at that in their e current a awareness Viso, our work volvement with uded slides, ne pre/post test h other so that lant to how we stems within a on.
+- Students will learn about topics addressed by engineers and architects in their respective fields involving implementation of the science and - technology of sustainable energy solutions (13.8.4b).

+2. Students will become familiar with grean technological brends and resource management practices that are compatible with our current society and environmental circumstances (13.8.4c). - Students will analyze current and local examples of resource use and technology use as applied within a zero energy house (13.8.4d). - Students will be capable of analyzing and describing processes and effects of current technology in the field of energy conservation (13.8.5b).
+Students will understand some impacts that current house systems have on our environment and otwerlop a more clear conception of the currently being done and what can possibly be done in the future (13.8.5c).